 16 pages.
 11.5" x 14".

-N0te that extra shipping charges apply for this item and it always ships separately from other books.
+N0te, due to the size of this publication, extra shipping charges apply for this item and it will always ship separately from other books.

 104 pages.
 6" x 9"

 Set in the same universe as Troop 142, Dawson's much acclaimed tale of Boy Scouts gone wild, Angie Bongiolatti puts away childish things and moves into the city.
 Growing up is hard to do in a society overwhelmed by pre-millennium tension, Y2K bugs, endless war and bursting bubble economies.
 Angie finds herself stretched thin as the common thread between these newly minted adults.